Ride sharing¶

 plot_split_problem([cluster1, cluster2], [ncars // 2, ncars - ncars // 2])

-The first step is to define a function to create a model for splitting the problem.
+The first step is to define a function to create a model for the divided problems.

 def splitProblem(q, ncars, npeople, D, k1=None):